 THE STAR . . .
-Nine-year-old Ray Dimas, who plays the title role in the Long Beach Civic Light Opera Association production of "Oliver," is pictured here in a scene from the musical, Performa tinue Thursday through Sunday at the Long Beach Municipal Auditorium.
-(Press-Herald Photo)
+Nine-year-old Ray Dimas, who plays the title role in the Long Beach Civic Light Opera Association production of "Oliver," is pictured here in a scene from the musical, Performances will continue Thursday through Sunday at the Long Beach (Press-Herald Photo) Municipal Auditorium.

 WEDNESDAY, MAY 15, 1968

 COUNT MARCO

 Everything Is Fair in Love

 A woman asked me if she should give up the man she loved because another woman also loved him.
-The mutual boy friend, she thought, ed to prefer the other
+The mutual boy friend, she thought, seemed to prefer the other

-You know, one of the great troubles with you American women is you've forgotten how to be women.
+You know, one of the great You know, one of the great troubles with you American women is you've forgotten how to be women.

 A true woman schemes.
 She loves to scheme.
-She develops

-it into such a fine art that admire it.
+She develops it into such a fine art that even enemies stand back and admire.

+admire it.

-None of you on the prowl for a man will ever get to the top of the romance ladder without careful planning, step-ping on a few heads, cutting throats and stabbing your enemies in the back, all the while smiling.
+None of you on the prowl for a man will ever get to the top of the romance ladder without careful planning, step-ping on a few heads, cutting some throats and stabbing your enemies in the back, all the while smilling.
 Everything is fair in love and war, and who needs love more than a woman?

-So to win him in battle means you use wartime techniques, like stockpiling all your ammunition and practicing various methods of camouflage.
-Even use guerrilla with competition as rough as it is today for a man's af-fections, it behooves each of you to outthink, outfeint and outmaneuver anyone in your Scheme, scheme, scheme.
+So to win him in battle means you use wartime tech-niques, like stockpiling all your ammunition and practic-ing various methods of camouflage.
+Even use guerrilla tactics if necessary.

+With competition as rough as it is today for a man's affections, it behooves each of you to outthink, outfeint and outmanuage anyone in your outmaneuver anyone in your Scheme, scheme, scheme.
 Get to know your competition.
 Play it, as you say, cool.
 Be so nice to her that she'll think you're too stupid to know she's after him.
-Too, start cut-ting him down to size to conting that flag of love flutter your eyes.
-It cartainly is no crime to attempt to learn the enemy's ecrets, no matter how you d secrets, no matter how you do it, whether you spy, mislead or finally abuse her.
+Too, start cutting him down to size to conting that flag of love flutter in your eyes.

-As a duchess of my ac-quaintance says, "Any man who is worth having is worth fighting for."
-And she's had Faculty Show Goes on Boards At West High The first West High School faculty show, "West High harvest High Through a Square Eye," will be presented in the gymnasium Friday at 8 p.m.
-This production is written, produced, and directed by the feachers of West High School.
+It cartainly is no crime to attempt to learn the enemy's secrets, no matter how you do it, whether you spy, mislead or finally abuse her.
+As a duchess of my acquaintance says, "Any man who is worth having is worth sighting for."
+And she's had fighting for."
+And she's had Faculty Show Goes on Boards At West High The first West High School faculty show, "West High Through a Square Eye," will be presented in the gymnasium Friday at 8 p.m.
+This production is written, produced, and directed by the teachers of West High School.
 The public is invited to attend and tickets may be purchased at the door.
 Price of admission is \$1.25. practically all of them-at her feet, that is.